Lunardy2509/django_db_e-commerce/README.md

 ```bash
 pip install -r requirements.txt
 ```
-⚠️ If you don’t have a requirements.txt, run this:
+⚠️ If you don’t have a `requirements.txt`, run this:
 ```bash
 pip install django mysqlclient
 ```

 ### 4. Configure database (MySQL)
-Make sure MySQL is running and update the DATABASES section in Web/Web/settings.py:
+Make sure MySQL is running and update the `DATABASES` section in `Web/Web/settings.py`:
 ```python
 DATABASES = {
     'default': {